– G. K. Chesterton

 To this end, students will quickly discern mathematic precision in a beautiful piece of music, geometry peering back at them in art class, Beowulf’s daring literary epic in history, Latin unlocking Biology, and the Creator God undergirding all, “for in Him we live and move and have our being” (Acts 17:28).

 Veritas School is a place of joy and peace, of mental, physical, emotional, and spiritual growth, a place where both the mind and soul are cultivated.
 On any morning, walking through our academic buildings, you will pass kindergarten classes enjoying their morning devotional, an Upper School Leadership course discussing the implications of Christ’s life and ministry, a Practical Theology class unpacking the extension of grace through hospitality, and a Chemistry class pausing to admire the created order.
-Stepping across into Virginia Hall, music and art from hundreds of years of Christian worship are known and celebrated, student assemblies welcome intriguing, culture-making Christ-followers, and our school song Non Nobis Domine (Psalm 115:1) is sung to dismiss students into their weekends.
+Stepping across into Virginia Hall, music and art from hundreds of years of Christian worship are known and celebrated, student assemblies welcome intriguing, culture-making Christ-followers, and our school song Non Nobis Domine (Psalm 115:1) points to the glory of God.

 More than a Bible class and a chapel service, we desire our students to see Christ preeminent in every area of life, interwoven into every discipline, the first priority on the field of sports competition, the object of our worship through the arts, worthy of our best efforts and highest devotion.